Kann Sivanthaal Mann Sivakkum: Plot

 Gautam, a photojournalist with revolutionary ideas, leaves his job after his editor fails to publish the true happenings of the society in their newspaper.
-One of Gautam's friends suggests him to organize an art exhibition to showcase his paintings.
+One of Gautam's friends suggests he organise an art exhibition to showcase his paintings.
 During the event, he happens to meet Arundhati, a Bharatanatyam dancer, who is keen to stage a classical ballet on Nandanar, a tenth century dalit saint.
 Gautam suggests Arundhati to present it in a folk-art form rather than a classical-art form like Bharatanatyam to which she agrees.

 Gautam and Arundhati travel to Kilvenmani, a village in Thanjavur district, Tamil Nadu, to meet Thambiran, an aged exponent of Theru Koothu, a common folk-art form in Tamil Nadu.
 Gautam and Arudnhati both stay at the landlord's (Rajarathinam) house.
 In the village they happen to meet various characters – Vairam, a tea shop owner, his pregnant wife Valli, their daughter Amudha, Kaalai, a blacksmith, Pakkiri, a mad minstrel, and Papathy, a village belle who works as a maid in Rajarathinam's house.
-Gautam and Arundhati become more attached with these characters.
-Vairam and Kaalai stand up against Raja demanding higher wages for workers employed by Raja.
-Gautam and Arundhati happen to meet Thambiran who agrees to help them stage the ballet.
+Gautam and Arundhati grow attached to these characters.
+Vairam and Kaalai stand up against Raja, demanding higher wages for workers employed by Raja.
+Gautam and Arundhati meet Thambiran, who agrees to help them stage the ballet.
 An angered Raja tells the police that Vairam's teashop has encroached the temple's land, and orders his henchmen to destroy the shop.
 Kaalai provides shelter to Vairam and his family.
-Gautam, on seeing the injustice being done to Vairam, talks to Raja for which the latter advises him not to interfere in this issue.
+Gautam, on seeing the injustice being done to Vairam, talks to Raja for which the latter advises him not to interfere in the matter.
 Papathy wishes to be photographed and approaches Gautam for which Raja's henchmen attack him.
 After this incident, Gautam and Arundhati leave Raja's house and take shelter at Thambiran's house.
 While researching Nandanar's biography, Gautam gets a new perspective for the story based on the events that take place in the village and develops a story based on Raja's cruel acts.
 In the meanwhile, Raja's goons abduct Vairam.
 A group of villagers led by Kaalai gather outside Raja's house.
 Gautam approaches Papathy to join the protest against Raja and asks her to reveal the whereabouts of Vairam.
 Kaalai and the villagers rescue Vairam after Papathy lets them know that Vairam is kept at Raja's rice mill.